Bioé

 Occasionally I shoot film with my Nikon F-3.
 The camera I use daily is my Nikon D300.

-My studio is in our Lincolnville, Maine home where I process my images with Adobe Photoshop, printing on an Epson R2880, using Epson inks and papers.
+My studio is in our Lincolnville, Maine home where I process my images with Adobe Photoshop software, print on an Epson R2880 printer, and use exclusively Epson archival inks and papers.